 Some great cosmetic work has been done, along with a 8 foot fence around the CG it looks like a ammo depot, you cannot go in to view the CG without a gate code and I understand security by it being off the installation but access should be given during the daytime hours. but still overall a great looking CG that has come a long way.
 There is a blind spot around a curve when you decide to leave, I recommend to move the gate to the other end of the CG for better visual access for oncoming traffic.

 Very nice park with spacious sites.
 Right next to Oceana Air Station.
 Don't go if you can't take the jet noise...It didn't bother us, we loved it.
 Easy to find off Harpers Road, you'll need to buzz the camper host at the gate. (dont sneak in with someone else!)
 And she will give you key code to come and go.
 The only negative about the park.
 The water was brown the complete 7 days we were there...If they address this issue they will have a very nice RV park and covienient to Virginia Beach.

 Did not stay but was told about it by a friend, good location and by it being an old trailer park there is good spacing between sites and concrete platforms for your unit.
 Close access to VA Beach and other sites to see on gen Booth Blvd.
 With some RVer volunteer work on the landscape it can be a very hidden treasure.

-We have 3072 guests and 13 members online
+We have 635 guests and one member online